plurb/Aetherwynn-Unstable-Isotopes/Spells/Spells/1st Level/Shield.md

 > *The missiles dart towards him, wind whistling as they fly.
 Gray, quick on his feet, casts a defensive barrier to defend.*

-Until the start of your next turn, you gain a +2 bonus to your AC, including against the triggering *Attack*, and you take no damage from the Magic Missile spell.
+Until the start of your next turn, you gain a `+2` bonus to your AC, including against the triggering *Attack*, and you are Immune to the "Magic Missile" Spell.

 **Classes:** Artificer, Magus, Paladin, Psion, Shaman, Sorcerer, Warlock, Wizard